java-crypto/cross_platform_crypto/docs/pbkdf2.md

 #### What is wrong with this doing?

-The key will get (in cryptographic environments) weak as - in the end - you don't use a key of 32 bytes with a value of 0 to 255.
+The key will get (in cryptographicle environments) weak as - in the end - you don't use a key of 32 bytes with a value of 0 to 255.
 Instead the only input would be the letters "a to z", "A to Z", "0 to 9" and some special characters e.g. "! to }" - counting them you will get about 80 different characters instead of 255 different ones when using a random key.

 Talking in mathematic numbers the "key-space" is reduced from "256 to the power of 32" to "80 to the power of 32".
 Bring this to real numbers it's "1.1579209e+77" compared to "7.9228163e+60".
 That means you lower the (so called) **entrophy** to about "1.4615016e+16" what is much lower than the random one.